dbtmpl/OPMask/README.md

 ```

 ## Acknowledgements
-Special thanks to the AddamsFamily and the TomTom MAPS-Autonomous Driving Team.
+Special thanks to the ADdamsFamily and the TomTom MAPS-Autonomous Driving Team.
 Thanks to TomTom for providing exhaustive computational resources.